pdarsh58/Hawaiian-Pronouncer/README.md

 # Hawaiian-Pronuncer
-Users can enter any English word and program will return Hawaiian pronunciation for it using Python.
+Users can enter any English word and the program will return Hawaiian pronunciation for it using Python.

 ************Rules for Consonants***********